 Volunteering can improve mental and physical health, according to research from Carnegie Mellon University.
-The satisfaction of doing something for other people is invaluable.
-It can also be an opportunity to practice gratefulness.
+The satisfaction of social connection and doing something for other people is invaluable.
+It can also be an opportunity to practice gratitude.

 10. Know Your Personality and What You Love

-When people know who they are and what they love, it’s easier to for them to find sources of good mental health.
-Burke offered the example of an introvert reading a book and having alone time as opposed to an extrovert needing stimulation from others.
+When people know who they are and what they love, it’s easier for them to find sources of good mental health.
+Burke offers the example of an introvert reading a book and having alone time as opposed to an extrovert needing stimulation from others.

-“Choosing activities that correlate with your personality traits helps retain a mental health balance,” she said.
+“Choosing activities that correlate with your personality traits helps retain a mental health balance,” she states.

-If you’re struggling to think of activities to try, Burke recommended thinking back to your childhood.
-Those memories might contain clues to what could bring happiness as an adult.
+If you’re struggling to think of activities to try, Burke recommends thinking back to your childhood.
+Those memories might contain clues about what could bring happiness as an adult.